PedroGaya/hellblazers/content/player-rules/15-hacking.md

 ## Operations

 Sometimes, hacking a system is an on-going effort (like in heist movies).
-Start a diminishing pool of any size and drop one dice per advantage, then make action rolls to roll the pool until it is cleared and the op is complete.
+Start a diminishing pool of any size and drop one dice per advantage, then make action rolls to trigger the pool until it is cleared and the op is done.

 The difficulty for each action roll in an operation is determined as with regular hacks, but the worst result in any such roll "sticks" as the overall result for the operation.